The Ultimate Allergy Friendly Cookies

 If you do not need this allergy-friendly cookie recipe to be free from egg, then just substitute the chia seed egg for a regular egg.

-Wheat flour replacer for allergy-friendly cookies
+Wheat flour replacer for allergen-free cookies

 Many people need wheat-free or gluten-free baking recipes.
 I use coconut flour in this recipe to replace traditional wheat flour.
 Coconut flour is wheat and gluten-free.
 I do have a couple of pointers on coconut flour.
 It can be quite strongly flavoured, especially if it is old.
 Buy it in small amounts so that you use it up while still nice and fresh.

-Nut butter replacer for allergy-friendly cookies
+Nut butter replacer for allergen free

 Peanut butter is an awesome base in cookies, however, it can be troublesome if you have a peanut allergy and many schools now have a global nut-free policy.